Restaurant Accounting & Bookkeeping: The Ultimate Guide

 Net profit margin, margin, profit margin, or gross margin is your net profit expressed as a percentage of revenue and is a measure of your profitability.

-Calculate your margin with this formula: ((Gross Revenue – Operating Expenses)/ Total Sales)*100.
+Calculate your margin with this formula: ((Gross Revenue – Operating Expenses)/ Gross Revenue)*100.

 And, follow these steps:

-- Then, divide the net profit by your total sales, and multiply by 100
+- Then divide the net profit by your gross revenue (your total sales over the given timespan), and then multiply by 100

 Of course, you’re shooting for a higher margin.
 This means you’re pricing your menu properly, controlling food and labor costs, and keeping more money in your pocket.